 Every year, millions of workers are injured or fall ill on the job.
-Fortunately, most employees are able to recover and return to their work as before the accident.
+Fortunately, most employees recover and return to their work as before the accident.
 For others, however, the injury or illness leaves them with lasting physical or emotional limitations.
-While they may be able to return to the workforce in some capacity, with these new restrictions, it can be difficult for them to find work that equals their previous pay or even find any work at all.
+While they may return to the workforce in some capacity, with these new restrictions, it can be difficult for them to find work that equals their previous pay or even find any work.
 The Ohio workers’ compensation system recognizes this hardship, and it offers wage loss compensation to help bridge the income gap caused by the work injury

 What Is Wage Loss Compensation in Ohio?

-Wage loss compensation is a benefit that is meant to address the reduction in income that can occur when medical limitations prevent an employee from returning to his previous job.
+Wage loss compensation is meant to address the reduction in income that can occur when medical limitations prevent an employee from returning to his previous job.
 To qualify, an employee must be experiencing reduced income.
-Even if an employee is unable to return to the same job as before the injury, but he is able to earn wages equal to before, he would not qualify for wage loss benefits.
-Additionally, the income reduction must be directly related to the medical limitations imposed by the injury.
-In Ohio, there are two types of wage loss benefits:
+Even if an employee cannot return to the same job as before the injury, but can earn wages equal to before, he would not qualify for wage loss benefits.
+And the income reduction must be directly related to the medical limitations imposed by the injury.
+In Ohio, there are two wage loss benefits:

-- Non-working wage loss – Offered when the employee is medically released to return to work, but he is unable to find appropriate employment.
+- Non-working wage loss – Offered when the employee is medically released to return to work, but cannot find employment.

-- Working wage loss – Offered when the employee returns to work, but he returns to less pay because of his medical restrictions.
+- Working wage loss – Offered when the employee returns to work, but earns less pay because of his medical restrictions.

 Non-Working Wage Loss Benefits

-The first type of wage loss benefits is available when the employee is unable to obtain suitable employment.
+The first wage loss benefit is available when the employee cannot obtain suitable employment.
 If he is out of work because of his physical limitations, he can receive wage loss compensation.
 The main stipulation of this benefit, however, is that the employee must be actively seeking work.
-The worker is required to prove that he “is making a good faith job search effort.”
+The worker must prove that he “is making a good faith job search effort.”
 A good faith job search effort would include:

 - Contacting his previous employer to inquire about work that may be available.